tylorr/assetman/README.md

 ## Examples

 ```
 assetman recent            # Convert assets modified in the last Boar commit

 assetman all               # Convert all assets in Boar repo

 assetman recent images     # Convert recently modified files that match images filter

-assetman all audio       # Convert all files that match audio filter
+assetman all images audio  # Convert all files that match audio and images filter
 ```

 ## License